meyercm/ghoul/README.md

 to `Ghoul.summon/2` should happen **before** any side-effect code (e.g.
-`turn_on_led/0`), and any side-effect code in the cleanup method should be synchronous to avoid race-conditions when, e.g., a Supervisor restarts the GenServer in question.
+`turn_on_led/0`), and any side-effect code in the cleanup method should be synchronous to avoid race-conditions when, e.g., a Supervisor restarts the `GenServer` in question.

-See the [sequence diagram][led_sequence] for this example for a detailed flow and race condition analysis
+See the [sequence diagram][led_sequence] for this example for a detailed flow and race condition analysis of the above example.

+A useful side effect of this property is being able to rate-limit how quickly a `GenServer` can be restarted.
+Simply add `Process.sleep(time_ms)` as the last line of the `on_death/3` callback, and restarts of the process will be spaced out by `time_ms`.

 ### Timeout Example

-In this highly notional example, a GenServer managing an external server transitions between multiple states with varying timeout rules and cleanup logic.
+In this notional example, a GenServer managing an external server transitions between multiple states with varying timeout rules and cleanup logic.

-The server should boot within 100ms, initialize within 50ms, and then respond to a test request within 20ms
+The server should boot within 100ms, initialize within 50ms, and then respond to a test request within 20ms.

+Internally, our GenServer will transition from `:booting` -> `:initing` -> `:testing` -> `:ready`

+Details of the `~M` sigil can be found at the [ShorterMaps][shorter_maps] repo.

 ```elixir
 defmodule FsmExample do